Sohrab Shahid-Saless: Film career

-In 1976 on moving to Germany Sohrab released Diary of a Lover (1976), Coming of Age (1976), and Utopia (1983).
+In 1976 on moving to Germany Sohrab released Diary of a Lover (1976), Time of Maturity (1976), and Utopia (1983).
 Utopia is a 186-minute film regarded by critics as a "hard ghetto film" and is the tale of a pimp and his five girls.
 The film was entered into the 33rd Berlin International Film Festival.

+Shahid Saless is known to be a pioneer of the new wave of Iranian cinema.
+In his own words, his cinema intends to document the "antagonism between man and society".
+In the course of his oeuvre, he viewed the role of cinema as "to make conscious of indignity and inhumanity of life".